Skip to main content

 • On the Basics step, enter a Name (and Description if desired) and click Next

-• On the Assignments step, add all the devices and/or groups to which you want to apply the certificate policy and click Next
+• On the Assignments step, add the device groups that should receive the certificate policy and click Next

 • This is a device-based policy so the assignment should be done via groups of devices rather than users